tensory/HowToGit/README.md

 # How to Git

 This assumes you are comfortable using the OSX or Linux terminal to change directories and look at their contents using the `cd` and `ls` commands.
+It also assumes that you have the command-line `git` program installed, and not a graphical git program.

 There is a difference between using Github and using git. "git" in lowercase is the name of the version control system software.
 "Github" is a website where many millions of git repositories are mirrored and there are graphical tools for looking at them and sharing them.